MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

     - Cryptographic Mode 2:

-        - Your AD RMS servers and clients must be running in Cryptographic Mode 2 before you begin the migration to Azure RMS.
+        - Your AD RMS servers and clients must be running in Cryptographic Mode 2 before you begin the migration to Azure Information Protection.
 For more information, see [AD RMS Cryptographic Modes](https://technet.microsoft.com/library/hh867439(v=ws.10).aspx).

     - All valid AD RMS topologies are supported: